jepetersohn/phase-3-guide/week-1/Readme.md

 - 9a
   - **Developer Strategy of the Day**:  "_What is the nature of X_?"
+  - Journaling:
-  - Journaling:  "What is the 1:1 map?
-What is a map that perfectly represents its territory?" _For more meditations on representation and intention, visit [Yudkowsky's blog: Less Wrong](http://www.yudkowsky.net/rational/the-simple-truth)_
+    - "What is the 1:1 map?"
+    - "What is a map that perfectly represents its territory?"
+    - _For more meditations on representation and intention, visit [Yudkowsky's blog: Less Wrong](http://www.yudkowsky.net/rational/the-simple-truth)_
   - **Lecture**: Resourceful Routing: what Rails does _really_ well
-  - Rails Q&amp;A, `link_to` and `form_for`, examples of [Rails Form Helpers](http://guides.rubyonrails.org/form_helpers.html)
 - am - [Let's build an app without tests](../../../../sinatra-to-rails-pick-1-of-3-challenge)
 - 2p
-  - Unixy talks
+  - [Unixy Topics][]
-  - Rails Patterns intro:
+  - Rails Patterns intro (Learning from **your** auditions!):
     - What belongs in the controller
     - What belongs in a model
     - Organize your code with modules and concerns
-- 5p - Hygienic `git` &amp; Build a Rails app live
+- 5p - Hygienic `git`
   - [git-with-it-challenge](../../../../git-with-it-challenge) - **Mandatory** we will review this tomorrow
 - 6p - Auxiliary Testing Drills (if you're weak on RSpec):
   - [Bank Account](../../../../rspec-drill-bank-account-challenge)